Springe direkt zu Inhalt

 In order to strengthen the involvement of the expert communities, Oral-History.Digital is supported by a Scientific Advisory Board.
 It consits of the following members:

 We are developing Oral-History.Digital together with the community.
-In a working group we discuss requirements and work steps with interview projects, archives and museums.
-The following institutions have already created pilot archives to test the indexing environment:
+With our partners in interview projects, archives and museums, we discuss requirements and work steps.
+More than 30 institutions have already created archives in the platform, amongst them:

 Workshops

-Workshops and a monthly working group are held to present innovations, share experiences and specify requirements.
+Workshops, a working group and open consultation hours are used to present innovations, share experiences and specify requirements.